 In a lot of ways, this one is just a standard coffee maker, but it still has the quality of a Ninja.
 The removable water reservoir is still there, as are the scoop, and the permanent filter.
 Instead of the 50-oz thermal carafe, the CE251 comes with a 60-oz glass carafe.

 The only brew styles available with this one are classic and rich.
-You won’t get iced, cold brew, or speciality drinks from the CE251.
-It also doesn’t have the single cup options.
-The only brew sizes are the 12-cup full carafe and 4-cup small batch carafe.
+You won’t get iced, cold brew, or specialty drinks from the CE251.
+It also doesn’t have single-cup options.
+The only brew sizes are the 12-cup full carafe and the 4-cup small-batch carafe.
 The milk frother is also not included.

 What Happened to the Ninja Coffee Bar?